irnaasllani/irnaasllani/README.md

 python src/main.py

-## Support
+## Need a Hand?

-If you encounter any problems or have suggestions, please open an issue on the [GitHub repository issues page](URL to your repository issues page) or send an email to [irna.asllani@gmail.com].
+Hit a snag?
+Got a brainwave?
+Drop your thoughts in the [issue tracker here](URL to your repository issues page) or shoot me an email at [irna.asllani@gmail.com].

-## Roadmap
+## Looking Ahead

-- Implement a high score feature
+Here's what I'm thinking of adding down the line:

+- A scoreboard to see who's the quiz whiz
-- Add a wider range of questions
+- Even more brain-busting questions
-- Introduce multiple choice question format
+- Maybe even toss in some multiple-choice questions for kicks

-## Contributing
+## Chip In!

-Contributions are welcome.
-Please fork the repository and open a pull request with your changes.
-All changes are subject to review and discussion.

-## Authors and acknowledgment

-Thank you to everyone who has contributed to the development and improvement of this quiz game.
+Got some cool ideas or code?
+Fork the stash, branch out, and hit me with a pull request.
+Let's make it even better together.

 ## License